 Healing can take as little as 72 hours, says Ruscio.
 “Gut cells regenerate in about three days.
 So in 72 hours, someone who had symptoms for years can see amazing relief!”
 The first change: Bloat melts away.
-“Once the gut is healed, weight loss becomes effortless,” says Dr. Pedre, who has seen women lose up to 20 pounds in 28 days.
+“Once the gut is healed, weight loss becomes effortless,” says Dr. Pedre.
 Virgin reports one of her test subjects shed 8.5 inches from her belly and hips in just two weeks!

 The benefits of repair are far-reaching: more energy, better skin, clearer thinking, better immunity, less joint pain.
-Just ask Kellie Bigelow, 57, of Leroy, Michigan, who followed JJ Virgin’s plan and resolved years of diverticulitis pain in three months, plus shed 53 pounds!
+Just ask Kellie Bigelow, 57, of Leroy, Michigan, who followed JJ Virgin’s plan and resolved years of diverticulitis pain in three months while losing substantial weight.
 Ready for your slimming transformation?
 Read on.